Foundation Certificate in English Literature

-Applicants who submit a complete application by 19 January will be guaranteed an invitation to interview.
-Interviews for January applicants are likely to take place in mid-February and in mid-June for May applications.
+The application deadlines are Thursday 24 January 2019 and Thursday 9 May 2019.
+Applicants who submit a complete application by the January deadline will be guaranteed an invitation to interview.
+Interviews are likely to be in mid-February, and mid/late May.
 Late applications will be considered subject to the availability of places.
 The final decision on admission to the course rests with OUDCE.

 English language requirements

 For information on the specific English language requirements for this course, please click here